 - Choose ClearCorrect If: You need more extensive adjustments, bite corrections, or you just want the security of having a professional handle your treatment in person.

-If you discover that your condition is too severe for home aligner treatment, or if you’re simply more comfortable with in-person care, ClearCorrect is a great option.
-That said, Candid is more affordable, convenient, and in our opinion, offers better value overall.
+If you discover that your condition is too severe for home aligner treatment, or if you’re simply more comfortable with fully in-person care, ClearCorrect is a great option.
+That said, Candid is more convenient, offers more frequent oversight, and in some cases may be more affordable than ClearCorrect.

 Frequently Asked Questions